dwt/browser-automation-comparison/Readme.md

     - file uploads
     - onBeforeUnload warning

+1. How do frameworks deal with multiple browsers
+    - to support multiple concurrent logins
+    - possibly for realtime interactions like chat

 1. How do frameworks deal with basic authentication?
     - Many staging/testing systems are protected with basic authentication because that is easy to configure at the proxy level without changing the application.